jupyterhub/grafana-dashboards/docs/reference/dashboards/cluster.md

 ### Node Memory Commit %

 Percentage of each node guaranteed to pods on it.
+When this hits 100%, the autoscaler will spawn a new node and the scheduler will stop putting pods on the old node.

 ### Node Memory Utilization %